nrkno/core-components/packages/core-scroll/readme.md

 # Core Scroll

-## `@nrk/core-scroll` enhances any tag with content to be scrollable with mouse interaction on non-touch-devices. `core-scroll` also automatically disables animation for users who prefers [reduced motion](https://css-tricks.com/introduction-reduced-motion-media-query/).
+## `@nrk/core-scroll` enhances any tag with content to be scrollable with mouse interaction on non-touch-devices. `core-scroll` also hides the scrollbars and automatically disables animation for users who prefers [reduced motion](https://css-tricks.com/introduction-reduced-motion-media-query/).

 ---